-Some renters insurance companies give you the option to cover your belongings for actual cash value (ACV) or replacement cost value (RCV).
+There are two different ways your property can be valued: actual cash value (ACV) or replacement cost value (RCV).
 ACV subtracts the depreciation from the amount you'll be reimbursed, while RCV pays the total cost to replace the item with a brand-new version.
 So if you bought a laptop three years ago for $1,000 and it's depreciated by 60%, you'd only get $400, minus your deductible.
-But if you have replacement cost value coverage, you'd get the full $1,000—again, minus your deductible.
+But if you have replacement cost value coverage, you'd get the full $1,000 — again, minus your deductible.

 Some renters insurance companies allow you to choose between ACV and RCV coverage, in which case you'll pay a little extra if you opt for RCV.
 However, some renters insurance companies only offer one option or the other, so consider which you'd prefer before committing to a renters insurance company that only offers one.

-In addition to the most typical parts of renters insurance—personal property and and liability coverage—renters insurance companies often provide additional coverages.
+In addition to the most typical parts of renters insurance — personal property and liability coverage — renters insurance companies often provide additional coverages.
 Some of these are included in a standard policy, while others may come with an additional fee, which should be included in your calculations when estimating your cost of renters coverage.

-Here are the additional additional and optional coverages available from five top renters insurance providers: Allstate, Erie, Jetty, Lemonade and State Farm.
+Here are the additional and optional coverages available from four top renters insurance providers: Allstate, Erie, Lemonade and State Farm.